ecadlabs/signatory/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/c1304869331b687e0aba/test_coverage)](https://codeclimate.com/github/ecadlabs/signatory/test_coverage)
 [![Go Report Card](https://goreportcard.com/badge/github.com/ecadlabs/signatory)](https://goreportcard.com/report/github.com/ecadlabs/signatory)

 _WARNING: This project is in active development.
-While we welcome users and feedback, please be warned that this project is a work in progress and users should proceed with caution._
+While we welcome users and feedback, please be warned that this project is a work in progress, and users should proceed with caution._

 ## What is Signatory?